peishanh/Bagel-Protocol/protein_production.md

 1. Once the lysed cultures have finished spinning, add 500 µL of clarified supernatant and allow to drip through
 1. Add another 500 µL of supernatant and allow to drip through
 1. Wash six times with 500 µL of wash buffer, allow to drip through each time
+1. Once the wash buffer has stopped draining out of the tube you need to remove the remaining liquid off of the beads
+1. Take a kimwipe and run the bottom of the column along the wipe until the rest of the liquid is sucked out of the column by capillary action.
-1. Once all unwanted proteins have been washed away, transfer column to fresh tube
+1. Once all unwanted proteins and wash buffer have been drained, transfer the column to fresh tube
 1. Add 150 µL protein buffer directly to beads and incubate at room temperature for 1 minute
 1. Add second 150 µL protein buffer and pulse in the centrifuge a couple of times to ensure you get all the liquid
 3. Remove column from tube.
 Tube contains purified protein solution